mazen-alkhalil/hello-word/README.md

 hi,

-I hope i'm in the right place.
+I hope i'm in the right place..